 The NCTC Surgical Technology program runs August to August and can only take 24 students a year.
-There are no prerequisities.
-As a certificate type program, passing the THEA is not required.
+There are no prerequisites.
+As a certificate type program, passing the college entrance exam (TSI) is not required.

-There are only 2 courses that may be taken in advance.
-Medical Terminology (SRGT 1201) is offered year-round and only online.
+There are only 2 Surgical Technology that may be taken in advance.
+Medical Terminology (HITT1205) is offered year-round and only online.
 The other course that may be taken in advance is Anatomy and Physiology.
 There are two types and the Surgical Technology Program will accept either one.
 Anatomy and Physiology (A & P) for Allied Health (VNSG 1420) is a one semester course and is not transferable for college credit as a science.
 It only counts toward some certificate programs and regular college entrance tests are not required to take it.
-The other A & P (BIOL 2401 and 2402) requires that one take and pass the THEA college entrance test or have previously attended college before registering for it.
+The other A & P (BIOL 2401 and 2402) requires that one take the TSI Assessment, or be exempt from placement testing, as it is an academic course.
 Both semesters must be taken and in order.
-It does count as college credit for those who pursue a college degree.
-Whichever A & P course one chooses, it must be completed by the end of the first semester with a passing grade of at least a "C" or the student will not be allowed to continue in the program.
+It does count as college science credit for those who pursue a college degree.
+Whichever A & P course one chooses, it must be completed by the end of the first semester of Surgical Technology classes with a passing grade of at least a "C" or the student will not be allowed to continue in the program.